RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Model and Overview

-\emph{Camouflage Attack}: The malicious node pretends to be a normal node until it becomes a shard leader.
-The malicious nodes within the shard will support the malicious leader.
+\emph{Camouflage Attack}: A malicious node pretending to be a normal node until it becomes a shard leader.
+Other malicious nodes within the same shard will support the malicious leader.

-\emph{Observe-Act Attack}: The attacker observes the reputation score distribution of the normal users.
+\emph{Observe-Act Attack}: The attacker observes the reputation score distribution of the normal nodes.
 Then the attacker controls the malicious nodes to act and have the same reputation score distribution as the normal one.
-It indicates that the malicious nodes would have higher chances to be grouped into the same shard according to the sharding algorithm.
+The purpose of this strategy is to increase the probability that most malicious nodes are grouped into one shard.